kristofer/kg/README.md

 ## Building on Linux/MacOS

-When building on Ubuntu you will need to install Go v1.11 or greater.
+When building on Linux/MacOS you will need to install Go v1.11 or greater.
 You will also need the `github.com/nsf/termbox-go`

     $ go get github.com/kristofer/kg
     $ go get github.com/nsf/termbox-go

 cd to the kg source directory...

     $ cd cmd
     $ go build -o kg main.go

 and then move into your binary PATH

 ## Future Enhancements